xmos/lib_src/lib_src/doc/rst/lib_src.rst

  * SSRC.c / SSRC.h

    These files contain the core of the SSRC algorithm.
-It sets up the correct filtering chains depending on rate change and applies them in the processing.
+It sets up the correct filtering chains depending on rate change and applies them in the processing calls.
 The table sFiltersIDs declared in SSRC.c contains definitions of the filter chains for all supported rated changes.
 The files also integrate the code for the optional dithering function.

  * ASRC.c / ASRC.h

    These files contain the core of the ASRC algorithm.
-They setup the correct filtering chains depending on rate change and apply them for the corresponding processing.
+They setup the correct filtering chains depending on rate change and apply them for the corresponding processing calls.
 Note that filters F1, F2 and dithering are implemented using a block based approach (code similar to SSRC).
 The adaptive polyphase filter (ADFIR) is implemented on a sample by sample basis.
-Note that these files also contain functions to prepare the correct ordering and extension of the adaptive poly-phase filter coefficients.
+These files also contain functions to compute the adaptive poly-phase filter coefficients.

  * FIR.c / FIR.h

-   These files provide Finite Impulse Response (FIR) filtering setup, with calls to the optimized inner loops.
+   These files provide Finite Impulse Response (FIR) filtering setup, with calls to the  assembler-optimized inner loops.
 It provides functions for handling down-sampling by 2, synchronous or over-sampling by 2 FIRs.
 It also provides functions for handling polyphase filters used for rational ratio rate change in the SSRC and adaptive FIR filters used in the asynchronous section of the ASRC.

  * FilterDefs.c / FilterDefs.h